arnesson/cordova-plugin-firebase/README.md

         - Importance
         - Visibility
     - See [createChannel](#createchannel) for details.

+Note: on tapping a background notification, if your app is not running, only the `data` section of the notification message payload will be delivered to [onMessageReceived](#onMessageReceived). i.e. the notification title, body, etc. will not.
+Therefore if you need the properties of the notification message itself (e.g. title & body) to be delivered to [onMessageReceived](#onMessageReceived), you must duplicate these in the `data` section, e.g.:

+    {
+      "name": "my_notification",
+      "notification": {
+        "body": "Notification body",
+        "title": "Notification title"
+      },
+      "data": {
+        "notification_body": "Notification body",
+        "notification_title": "Notification title"
+      }
+    }

 #### Android foreground notifications
 If the notification message arrives while the app is in the foreground, by default a system notification won't be displayed and the data will be passed to [onMessageReceived](#onMessageReceived).